The current Bank of England base rate is 0.25%.

 Some inflation is good which is why the interest rate is unlikely to stray into negative territory.

-Set by the Bank of England, the base rate influences the interest rates offered by other banks.
-If the base rate goes up, then most mortgage, loan, and savings rates will go up by a similar amount - and vice versa if it goes down.
+Set by the Bank of England (BoE), the base rate influences the interest rates offered by other banks and building societies.
+If the base rate goes up, then most mortgage, loan, and savings rates will go up by a similar amount - and vice versa.

 By changing the UK's base rate, the Bank of England can influence how Brits use their money - whether we're more inclined to spend money or save it.

 Generally, if the BoE reduces the base rate, it becomes cheaper to get a mortgage or loan, and you're more likely to buy a house or car.

 At the same time, by making savings less rewarding, it’s trying to encourage people to spend their cash and help the economy (and prices) grow.

 If the base rate goes up, mortgage repayments and loan repayments become more expensive - to discourage spending - but on the positive side, you'll also earn more interest on your savings.

 If you have a fixed rate mortgage, changes to the base rate won't impact your monthly repayments until the fixed rate period ends.
 When your initial term ends, though, you should consider remortgaging to another fixed rate mortgage deal.

 The current base rate is 0.25%.
 Even at its highest point in 2020, the base rate of 0.75% was still considered very low, keeping mortgage interest rates in the UK down.